tomkinsc/viral-ngs/Readme.md

 The [`dnanexus-resources-tarball`](https://github.com/dnanexus/viral-ngs/tree/dnanexus-resources-tarball) branch of this repository is a version of the Broad codebase with a modified `.travis.yml` to automatically build the resources tarball in the [bi-viral-ngs CI:/resources_tarball](https://platform.dnanexus.com/projects/BXBXK180x0z7x5kxq11p886f/data/resources_tarball) folder from the current revision of that branch.
 As a best practice, the resources tarball used in published workflow versions should come from this folder.

 ### Software licensing issues

+The workflows use two semi-proprietary software packages: GATK and Novoalign.
+Published workflow versions require the user to upload GATK and Novoalign tarballs and provide them as workflow inputs.
+Because the bi-viral-ngs CI project is public, the Travis workflow tests use copies of these tarballs staged in a separate, private project, which the auth token is also empowered to use.